John Norquay: Railway development

 These developments brought Norquay into a reluctant alliance with the province's Conservative establishment (which had opposed him only three years earlier).
 While Norquay still claimed to be non-partisan, his MLAs were recognized as the de facto Conservative Party within Manitoba.
 In Manitoba's fifth election (January 23, 1883), "Liberal-Conservative" and "Conservative" candidates won 19 of 30 seats between them; all were regarded as Norquay supporters, set against a Liberal opposition.
 Formal party government would not arrive until 1888, but a functional two-party system was already in place.

 Although John A. Macdonald was sometimes disparaging of Norquay in private correspondence, he supported the Norquay ministry for most of its nine years in power.
 Macdonald took Norquay's side in a boundary dispute with Ontario, and personally visited Manitoba in 1886 to ensure Norquay's re-election on December 9 of that year: Norquay's Conservatives won about 21 seats, compared to 14 for Greenway's Liberals with the popular vote almost evenly split.
 Without Macdonald's visit, Norquay probably would have been defeated.

-Norquay's alliance with Macdonald ended in the summer of 1887, when the provincial government reversed its previous policy and actively promoted the Red River Valley Railway, a local line meant to link Winnipeg with the Canada–US border.
+Norquay's alliance with Macdonald ended in the summer of 1887, when the provincial government reversed its previous policy and actively promoted the Red River Valley Railway, a local line meant to link Winnipeg with the Canada–United States border.
 Macdonald and the CPR would both play leading roles in Norquay's downfall later in the year.

+Due to the opposition of Macdonald and the C.P.R., Norquay's government became delinquent on payments for the construction of the Red River Valley Railway.
+As a result, Norquay's government was sued by prominent Canadian railway magnate Hugh Ryan, whose firm H. & J. Ryan was awarded the contract for the Red River Valley Railway.
+The scandal further contributed to Norquay's growing image problem amongst his constituents and was worsened when the courts sided with Ryan; with Ryan being awarded $50,000 for unpaid work (the equivalent of $1.6 million in 2024).